eyolas/yanlog/README.md

 ## Usage

- With `yanlog` you simply invoke the exported function to generate your logger function, passing it a name which will determine if a noop function is returned.
+ With `yanlog` you simply invoke the exported function to generate your logger function, passing it a name which will determine the winston wrapper that is returned.

  On first invoke, yanlog is going to load the first yanlog.js in app path.

+ if yanlog's config file is find, every 30s yanlog is watching if the file change and reconfigure yanlog

 Example _app.js_: